Englishman River: South Englishman River

 The Englishman's south fork begins at Shelton (Echo) Lake and shortly after exiting the north end of that lake enters Healy (Panther) Lake.
 The river then exits the far end of the lake and flows northeast to where it merges with the main fork of the Englishman.

 History

+The indigenous name of the river, Kw’a’luxw, comes from the island dialect of Halkomelem, meaning "dog salmon" due to the river's well-known salmon populations.

 According to a local legend, indigenous people in the area found the skeleton of a Caucasian man near the waterfalls, thus giving the river its current name; the river was given its name because "an Englishman was drowned while attempting to cross."
+A further source is cited as "Hirst, being the first settler by the river, was referred to by Indians as ‘that Englishman by the river‘.
+Hence the name Englishman's River came to be known".
 Spanish mapmakers originally named it the "Rio de Grullas," presumably because of the large number of great blue herons living at its estuary (grulla being Spanish for "crane").